Leeds (Whitehall Road) power station: History

 Leeds town council had conducted experiments with electric lighting in the mid-1880s.
 The council had rejected a proposal in 1889 to provide electricity to the public as being too speculative.
 The Yorkshire House-to-House Electricity Company Limited (registered on 26 June 1889) applied for a provisional order under the Electric Lighting Acts to generate and supply electricity to the city.
 The Leeds Electric Supply Order 1891 was granted by the Board of Trade and was confirmed by Parliament through the Electric Lighting Orders Confirmation (No. 12) Act 1891 (54 & 55 Vict. c. cvi).

 The company established a successful electricity supply system including a power station at Whitehall Road.
 Electricity was first supplied in May 1893.
 In 1898 Leeds Corporation resolved to purchase the undertaking under clause 59 of the company's provisional order.
 The purchase price offer was 40 percent above the cost of the company’s system, and the transfer of ownership took place in 1898.

 Equipment specification

 Plant in 1898

 The original plant at Leeds power station comprised compound and vertical condensing engines coupled directly and by ropes to Lowrie-Parker and Hall dynamos, and Ferranti and ECC alternators.
 In 1898 the generating capacity was 1,500 kW and the maximum load was 1,010 kW.

+In 1902 two English Electric Construction 1,500 kW alternators were installed one driven by a McLaren steam engine the other from Belliss.
+They were amongst the biggest triple expansion high speed steam engines at the time.